martindevans/MumbleSharp/Readme.md

 [MumbleSharpNuget]: https://www.nuget.org/packages/MumbleSharp/
 [MumbleSharpShield]: https://img.shields.io/nuget/vpre/MumbleSharp.svg

+## Quick Start

+As you can see from the MumbleClient's Program.cs creating a new client is very simple:

+ 1. Implement IMumbleProtocol and implement methods to respond to messages of different types however you wish.
+ 2. Use a MumbleConnection to connect to a server.

 ## Work In Progress

-The library nearly supports all non voice things that Mumble can do but for voice support only the [Opus](http://www.opus-codec.org/) encoded packets are supported (Opus is Mumble's primary codec).
+The library nearly supports all non voice things that Mumble can do but for voice it supports only the [Opus](http://www.opus-codec.org/) encoded packets are supported (Opus is Mumble's primary codec).

 ## Contributing

-I'm only occasionally working on MumbleSharp in my spare time but I'm very happy to receive contributions.
-If you're thinking of contributing ping me an email (martindevans@gmail.com) and I'll try to give you any advice I can to achieve whatever you want.
-It would be helpful if you open an issue when you start working on something, that's a good way to make sure no one else is duplicating your work as well as being a good place to have discussions.
+We're working on MumbleSharp in our spare time but are very happy to receive contributions.
+If you're thinking of contributing create an issue and assign-it to yourself and we'll try to give you any advice we can to achieve whatever you want, and that's a good way to make sure no one else is duplicating your work as well as being a good place to have discussions.

 When contributing it's often useful to reference the [Mumble source code](https://github.com/mumble-voip/mumble).